-Here's a list of fusible fleece types, stabilizers and (mostly fusible) types of interfacing I love to use.
+Here are a list of fusible fleece types, stabilizers, and (mostly fusible) types of interfacing I love to use.
 Depending on what effect and level of stability you are after, one of these will suit your project.

 Fusible fleece (gives body to the project) - my fav for easy crafts, sewing projects!)
 It will give a bit of a body and stability to a bag, and it's perfect for my popular ZIP Pocket Coin Purse, as well as this crossbody bag and clutch.